Ascerta/Wordpress-DB-clone/readme.txt

 These scripts are intended to allow you to clone a live Wordpress database to a development or staging environment.
 There are two stages:
-Firstly, a dump is taken of the live database and imported into the development database Secondly, a search and replace is carried out on the dev/staging database to that the hostnames are correct for your dev environment.
+Firstly, a dump is taken of the live database and imported into the development database Secondly, a search and replace is carried out on the dev/staging database so that the hostnames are correct for your dev environment.

 **Only databases are cloned.
 Files and directories will need to be kept in sync via other means.**